ondemandenv/ondemandenv.github.io/articles/walking-on-many-feet-contract-branches.md

 ---

-## 🦶 **MERGE HELL SCANDAL SERIES** - Article 6 of 6 (Implementation Bridge)
+## 🦶 **MERGE HELL SCANDAL SERIES** — Implementation Bridge

-*This series finale bridges the philosophical insights from the 5-part MERGE HELL SCANDAL SERIES to the actual ONDEMANDENV platform implementation.
+*This implementation bridge connects the 5‑part MERGE HELL SCANDAL SERIES to the actual ONDEMANDENV platform implementation.
 After exposing the crisis and revealing the philosophy, we now show how the platform transforms theory into systematic architectural evolution through real code.*

 **→ Foundation:** [**The Crisis**] [The Ops Incompetence Behind Merge Hell](https://ondemandenv.dev/articles/merge-hell-myth-x-ops-contamination/)
 **→ Intelligence:** [**The Signals**] [Branch Conflicts as Architecture](https://ondemandenv.dev/articles/branch-conflicts-architectural-signals/)